Welcome to Palestine

-Welcome to Palestine, dubbed by Israeli media the flytilla, is an initiative of Palestinian civil society organizations in the West Bank to welcome hundreds of internationals to participate in a series of solidarity activities with the Palestinian people in the territory.
-According to organizers, the aim is also to draw attention to Israel's border policies and life under Israeli occupation.
+Welcome to Palestine, dubbed by Israeli media the flytilla, was an initiative of Palestinian civil society organizations in the West Bank to welcome hundreds of internationals to participate in a series of solidarity activities with the Palestinian people in the territory.
+According to organizers, the aim was also to draw attention to Israel's border policies and life under Israeli occupation.
 Israeli officials described those participating as "hooligans" and "provocateurs," and maintained they had a right to deny the activists entry.
 Both in 2011—the project's inaugural year—and 2012, many participants were not allowed onto flights departing from European airports to Israel as a result of Israeli diplomatic efforts.
 In 2011, a total of 130 activists who did arrive at airport were refused entry upon landing, and a few were flown back to their countries' of origin immediately.
 Four people were granted entry after agreeing to sign documents in which they pledged not to participate in disturbances of the order.
 The rest of those refused entry were kept in two jails, some for several days, until their expulsions could be arranged.